-1.1.4 AIX, Solaris, and FreeBSD
+1.1.4 AIX, Solaris, FreeBSD and OpenBSD

 Users have reported success running PyInstaller on these platforms, but it is not tested on them.
-The ldd and objdump commands are needed.
+The 1dd and objdump commands are needed.

 Each bundled app contains a copy of a bootloader, a program that sets up the application and starts it (see The Bootstrap Process in Detail).